Resolving the Bethe-Salpeter kernel

-where $\gamma_m=4/\beta_0$, $\beta_0=11 - (2/3)n_f$, $n_f=4$, $\Lambda_{\rm QCD}=0.234\,$GeV, $\ln(\tau+1)=2$, and ${\cal F}(u) = \{1 - \exp(-u/[4 m_t^2])\}/u$, $m_t=0.5\,$GeV.
-Regarding Eq.\,\eqref{defcalG}: (\emph{i}) $0 < \tilde{\mathpzc I}(0) < \infty$, reflecting the fact that a nonzero gluon mass-scale appears as a consequence of EHM in QCD \cite{Binosi:2014aea, Aguilar:2015bud, Cui:2019dwv, Huber:2018ned}; and (\emph{ii}) the large-$u=k^2$ behaviour ensures that the one-loop renormalisation group flow of QCD is preserved.
-Quality (\emph{ii}) is important when considering, \emph{e.g}.\ the running of hadron elastic and transition form factors at large momentum transfer \cite{Chen:2018rwz, Ding:2018xwy} and the character of parton distribution functions and amplitudes in the neighbourhood of the endpoints of their support domains \cite{Ding:2018xwy, Ding:2019qlr, Cui:2020dlm, Cui:2020piK}.
+where $\gamma_m=4/\beta_0$, $\beta_0=25/3$, $\Lambda_{\rm QCD}=0.234\,$GeV, $\ln(\tau+1)=2$, and ${\cal F}(u) = \{1 - \exp(-u/[4 m_t^2])\}/u$, $m_t=0.5\,$GeV.
+Regarding Eq.\,\eqref{defcalG}: (\emph{i}) $0 < \tilde{\mathpzc I}(0) < \infty$ because a nonzero gluon mass-scale appears as a consequence of EHM in QCD \cite{Binosi:2014aea, Aguilar:2015bud, Cui:2019dwv, Huber:2018ned}; and (\emph{ii}) the large-$u=l^2$ behaviour ensures that the one-loop renormalisation group flow of QCD is preserved.
+Quality (\emph{ii}) is important when considering, \emph{e.g}.\ hadron elastic and transition form factors at large momentum transfer \cite{Chen:2018rwz, Ding:2018xwy} and the character of parton distribution functions and amplitudes in the neighbourhood of the endpoints of their support domains \cite{Ding:2018xwy, Ding:2019qlr, Cui:2020dlm, Cui:2020piK}.
 However, it plays a far lesser role in the calculation of masses, which are global, integrated properties.
 For masses, (\emph{i}) is crucial: even a judiciously formulated momentum-independent interaction can deliver good results \cite{Yin:2019bxe}.
 Hence, we follow Refs.\,\cite{Chang:2009zb, Chang:2010hb} and hereafter retain only the first term on the right-hand-side of Eq.\,\eqref{defcalG}.
 This simplifies the analysis by obviating renormalisation without materially affecting the results.

-The remaining element in Eq.\,\eqref{EqKAnsatz} is $\Gamma_\nu(q,k)$, a representation of the dressed-gluon-quark vertex.
+The remaining element is $\Gamma_\nu$.
 In the widely used rainbow-ladder (RL) truncation, $\Gamma_\nu(q,k) = \gamma_\nu$ \cite{Munczek:1994zz, Bender:1996bb}.
-For reasons that are well understood \cite{Chang:2009zb, Fischer:2009jm, Chang:2011ei, Williams:2015cvx, Binosi:2016rxz}, this \emph{Ansatz} is a good approximation for those hadron bound-states in which (\emph{a}) orbital angular momentum does not play a significant role and (\emph{b}) the non-Abelian anomaly can be ignored.
-However, it fails for all other systems; its key weakness being omission of those structures which become nonzero and large as a consequence of EHM.
+For reasons that are understood \cite{Chang:2009zb, Fischer:2009jm, Chang:2011ei, Williams:2015cvx, Binosi:2016rxz}, this \emph{Ansatz} is a good approximation for those bound-states in which orbital angular momentum does not play a significant role and the non-Abelian anomaly can be ignored.
+However, it fails for all other systems; its key weakness being omission of those structures which become large as a consequence of EHM.
 Such terms typically commute with $\gamma_5$.